isabella232/OctoStyle/_pages/writing-for-octopus-tldr.md

 We use an in-house tool to convert the docs and the blog from markdown to HTML for publication on the web.

-These are some of the common validation errors that will cause you PR to fail.
+These are some of the common validation errors that will cause your PR to fail.
 If you see the build has failed check the following:

 ### YAML front matter